 Midnight Jamboree is famous for being the second longest-running radio show in the country.
 Claim a seat in the audience if you happen to be in Nashville on a Tuesday night.
 The live show is broadcast on Saturday night (technically Sunday morning at midnight) on AM 650 WSM–radio, home of the Grand Ole Opry.
 Show up and have fun; no charge!

 It's worth noting that the historic record shop was sold in 2020 and again in 2022 and is now undergoing renovations.

 14. Make the Scene at the Bluebird Café

-The bluebird is a symbol of happiness and a fitting name for an unassuming café in a strip mall–located between a barber shop and a drycleaners.
+The bluebird is a symbol of happiness and a fitting name for an unassuming café in a strip mall.
 This is where musicians play in the hope of getting known.
 It happened here for Taylor Swift, Garth Brooks, and Keith Urban.
 Established in 1982, the 90-seat Bluebird Café is a direct route to happiness for would-be musicians who make it, and lucky folks in their audience.